brucechanglongxu/brucechanglongxu.github.io/_posts/2024-11-24-SHAP-versus-LIME-interpretability.md

 author: Bruce Changlong Xu
 ---

+Brainstorming with Dr. Park from the Stanford SMI lab has prompted me to think deeper about what it really means for the AI models that we are deploying to **learn** and **understand** the world around them.

 In the growing field of machine learning, interpretability has become as important as accuracy.
 Understanding **why** a model makes a particular prediction helps build trust, identify biases, and debug issues.
 Among the most popular tools for explaining machine learning models are **SHAP (Shapley Additive Explanations)** and **LIME (Local Intpretabile Model-Agnostic Explanations)**.
 Whilst both are used widely, their methodologies, strengths and weaknesses differ.

 LIME works primarily but creating a local surrogate model - a simplified, interpretable model trained on perturbations of the input data.
 This surrogate model mimics the predictions of the original black-box model in the local neighborhood of a specific prediction.
 It works at a high level as follows: